femke77/seeds/README.md

 heroku run bash -a app-name
 ```

-Then run your script again.
-The same data seeded on localhost will be seeded to the JawsDB when you run
+Then run this script:

 ```
 npm run seed
 ```

-unless you choose to run the createSeeds.js again.
+It will seed the same data as your localhost.

+## Usage
-You can use this program for project 2 as well - just change the createSeeds code as needed for your models.
+You can use this program for project 2, or any other projects you need seed data for.
+See credits section for a link to the fakerjs api.

 ## Credits